codetricity/theta-linux/docs/equipment.md

 The Raspberry Pi's H.264 hardware decoder does not support 4K resolution even on the Raspberry Pi4.
 In addition, older Pis' (Pi to Pi3) memory bandwidth(32bit DDR2) is too poor to handle even FHD stream from THETA V/Z1.

-### NVIDIA Jetson Xavier

-The Xavier is better for testing.
-However, it is more expensive.
-If your budget permits, it is better to get the Xavier.
-You may have problems with 4K AI processing with the Nano.

-On Jetson Xavier, auto plugin selection of the gstreamer seems to be not working well, replacing "decodebin ! autovideosink sync=false" to "nvv4l2decoder ! nv3dsink sync=false" will solve the problem.
-Edit this
-[line](https://github.com/ricohapi/libuvc-theta-sample/blob/f8c3caa32bf996b29c741827bd552be605e3e2e2/gst/gst_viewer.c#L192) in the sample code and recompile.

 ### Heat and Cooling of Linux Computer